Jgib-5432/Property-Tax-App/Notes.md

   - structure edits

-    - convert graph descriptions in to tooltext (pop-up on hover)
+    - convert graph descriptions into tooltext (pop-up on hover)
     - entity profile covert to 4-up graphs (spotlight one on click?
 With the other three along the bottom?)
     - add individual liability graph into entity profile page

   - Text edits

-    - Put $ in chart titles
-    - label axis in double axis graphs
-    - capitilze entity names
     - Change 'Counterfactual' to 'Simulation'
-    - add hover effect to buttons?

   - Draft Deployment

-    - Talk to Conn for putting Vesta on Legislative servers
+    - Dockerize Vesta
     - Vet app with Tax, LRGC, and GOPB before launch

 ## Additional Development Checklist